GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 _Note:_ for booleans, always include a name prefix like `is_`, `can_`, or `has_`.

-Following are public and pseudo-private member variables.
+After this are public and pseudo-private member variables.
 Their names should use `snake_case` and `_snake_case_with_leading_underscore` respectively.

 Define setters and getters when properties alter the object's state or if changing the property triggers methods.
-When doing this care needs to be taken because we can easily loose track of this hidden alterations and behaviors.
+Care needs to be taken when doing this because we can easily loose track of hidden alterations and behaviors.

 Include a docstring in the setters/getters if they modify the node/class state in complex ways.

-When writing setters or getters for private variables, start with a leading underscore, just like in the case of the variable.
+Start with a leading underscore when writing setters or getters for private variables just like the variable.

 {{< highlight gdscript >}}
 var animation_length := 1.5